PacktPublishing/Mastering-OpenCV-4-Third-Edition/Chapter_07/README.md

 To complete the build, you must point the project configuration to find the OpenCV Android SDK you obtained earlier.

-In the `gradle.settings` file, change the following line to match your directory setup:
+In the `gradle.settings` file, change the following line to match your directory setup: (make sure to use a relative path)

     opencvsdk=../../opencv-android-sdk-with-contrib